AntonyLeons/blog.leons.dev/src/content/posts/bun-1-4-rust-benchmark.md

 author: antony
 ---

 Bun 1.4 is not a routine update.
-The project rewrote Bun from Zig to Rust while keeping JavaScriptCore as its JavaScript engine.
+The project rewrote Bun from Zig to Rust using claude while keeping JavaScriptCore as its JavaScript engine.

 That immediately raises two questions: is it actually faster, and will existing Bun applications continue to work?

 I tested both questions against [StreamDrop](https://streamdrop.app/), my open-source, peer-to-peer file-transfer service.
 It sends files directly between devices without uploading them to permanent cloud storage.
 You can [try StreamDrop](https://streamdrop.app/) or [browse the source on GitHub](https://github.com/AntonyLeons/streamdrop).
-The benchmark result is encouraging, but the most useful discovery was not a performance win.
-It was a breaking change that stopped large transfers completely.
+The benchmark results are encouraging and we found a breaking change along the way.

 ## How I tested it